kenbigail/Kodersszz/README.md

 - 👋 Hi, I’m Keenan Abigail
 - 👀 I’m interested in Flutter and Kotlin
 - 🌱 I’m currently learning Kotlin Programming Language
-- 💞️ I’m looking to have a Connection with Developers!
+- 💞️ I’m looking forward to have a Connection with Developers!
 - 📫 Feel Free to Collab with me!

 <!---